MayurBedare/MayurBedare/README.md

 Hi there 👋

-I'm Mayur Bedare, a passionate fresher who just completed my Bachelor of Engineering (BE) in Computer Science and Engineering (CSE).
-I'm eager to start my professional journey and contribute to innovative projects.
-I always learning new skills.
+I'm Mayur Bedare, A passionate fresher who has recently completed a Bachelor of Engineering (BE) in Computer Science and Engineering (CSE), I am eager to embark on my professional journey and contribute to innovative projects.
+I am committed to continuous learning and constantly acquiring new skills to grow and excel in my field.

 💼 Current Status
 Education: Bachelor of Engineering (BE) in Computer Science and Engineering (CSE)